computational-linguistics-projects/homework-assignment-1/README.md

 - here we can add later the division of labour and maybe also a sort of checklist of what we need to do by steps to complete the assignment

+#TODO
+- create your own branch for coding under the main thingy